o3de/o3de.org/content/docs/learning-guide/tutorials/ai/kythera-city-level-overview.md

 Alternatively, you can view the behavior in live mode, go to:

 1. In the top menu bar choose the `Live` tab, then the `Behavior trees` tab below it
-2. Simulate or play the level in the Open3D editor.
-The Inspector will show `Kythera is active`
+2. Simulate or play the level in O3DE Editor.
+The Inspector shows `Kythera is active`.
 3. Find an entity in the dropdown menu to see which behavior tree is in use.
 4. Click the `Live` button to the right of the dropdown menu to view the behavior tree in real time